Why are chicken, fish and beans better for you than red meat?

 Note: Eating a lot of meat is not a healthy way to lose weight, especially if you have heart disease.

-- Slice up leftover chicken for sandwiches.
+- Slice up leftover chicken or turkey for sandwiches.

 - Have a seafood salad.